mitchelldmiller/quick-mail-wp-plugin/README.md

 * You should be able to find sent emails in your email account's Sent Mail folder.

 * Delivery services like [Mailgun](https://www.mailgun.com/), [SparkPost](https://wordpress.org/plugins/sparkpost/) and [Sendgrid](https://sendgrid.com/) also provide this information.

-* [WP Mail Logging](https://wordpress.org/plugins/wp-mail-logging/) plugin saves a list of sent emails, with content of message.
-Plugin shows number of attachments, but does not save attachments or file names.

 __Selecting Recipients__